piber-dev/awesome-akash/README.md

 - [Telegram (Akashians Price Staking)](https://t.me/akashianspricingstaking ) - An unofficial Telegram server where price discussion is encouraged.

 ## Templates

+Templates on Akash refer to complete [SDL](https://akash.network/docs/getting-started/stack-definition-language/) files that you can deploy on Akash.

+For information on how to deploy these templates, see [this](https://akash.network/docs/deployments/overview/) page in the documentation.

+For information on how to share your own SDL, see [this](./contributing.md) page on how to add your SDL to this list.

+Note that SDL files are private by default, but some templates make sense to share for others users to use.
+In this case, some people choose to share their templates here.

 ### Official